Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Results

 \end{enumerate}

 As all cases lead to contradictions, the assumption was wrong and such a tree $T$ cannot exist.
-This completes the first part of the proof for $\Delta_{CS}$.
-The respective statement for $\Delta_{SC}$ then follows from $\Delta_{CS}=-\Delta_{SC}$, and the one for $N_b$ follows from Theorem~\ref{thm:Dmin}.
+This completes the first part of the proof.

 \item Next, we want to show that every tree that at each of its inner vertices has a pending subtree inducing a Colless or echelon partition is indeed $\Delta_{CS}$ minimal.
-Suppose this is not the case for all such trees and consider $T=(T_a,T_b)$ to be a minimal counterexample, i.e., a counterexample with the minimal number $n$ of leaves.
-Let $n_a$ denote the number of leaves of $T_a$ and $n_b$ the number of leaves of $T_b$ with $n_a\geq n_b$.
-Then, as $T$ has the property that all its inner vertices induce Colless or echelon partitions, so do $T_a$ and $T_b$.
-However, as $n_a,n_b<n$ and by the minimality choice of $n$, we know that $T_a$ and $T_b$ are in fact $\Delta_{CS}$ minimal.
+We do so by proof of induction on $n$.
+In case $n=1$, the tree contains no inner vertices and there is nothing to show.
+There is exactly one tree $T$ with $n=2$ leaves and the only inner vertex $v\in \Vint(T)$ induces the pair $(n_{v_a},n_{v_b})=(1,1)$ which is both a Colless and an echelon partition.
+As $T$ is the only tree, it is obviously $\CS$ minimal.